moltenform/scite-files/files/helpers.md

 ### Add to this page

-You can add to this page by submitting a pull request, or sending an e-mail to [scitewiki@gmail.com](scitewiki@gmail.com)
+You can add to this page by submitting a pull request, or sending an e-mail to scitewiki at gmail dot com